 Senses got twisted; smells became feelings, sights became tastes, feelings became sights.
 And over and over again.

-Unless you want to get drunk on cheap, nonsensical descriptions like that, I’d stay away from Caraval like the plague.
+So yeah, I get it.
+Midnight sounds pretty.
+But it doesn’t fit, no matter how good it sounds.
+So unless you want to get drunk on cheap, nonsensical descriptions like that, I’d stay far away from Caraval .

-The worldbuilding crumbled under it.
-There was absolutely no focus on it.
+There was no focus on worldbuilding either.
 That is, unless you consider describing the number of ruffles (or, if you’re lucky, bows) on a every single dress introduced worldbuilding.
 What did Caraval itself look like?
 I couldn’t tell you.
 I looked at Garber’s Pinterest inspiration board after I finished reading Caraval just for fun, but I was shocked.
 There was absolutely nothing on there that I remembered from my reading experience.
 I love my worldbuilding—and there was absolutely none in Caraval.

 The plot was almost nonexistent.
 If I had read the inner flap, it would’ve given just about everything away.
 I was so, so bored.
 There are a fair amount of “twists” but they were insanely easy to predict.

 The focus of the book, instead, wasn’t on characters, or world building, or plot.
 It was on romance.
 Would it shock you if I said that was terrible too?
 It was undeveloped, gushy, and way too fast.
 The characters were focused on the attractiveness of the other’s outer characteristics: physical appearance, personality, etc. Nothing of depth.
 I expected more.